Roxie-32/laravel-notifications/README.md

 These notifications are stored in the database, and you can display them to the user with a custom UI.

 ### Slack

 These notifications are sent to slack channels.

 ### Community Driven Notifications

-You can check out the community-driven [Laravel Notification Channels website](http://laravel-notification-channels.com/) if you want to use various other channels like Telegram.
+Check out the community-driven [Laravel Notification Channels website](http://laravel-notification-channels.com/) if you want to use various other channels like Telegram.

 You can also decide to [create your drivers to deliver notifications via other channels](https://laravel.com/docs/9.x/notifications#custom-channels).